Read more about Matthew Pavilanis in the Eugene Weekly feature, "The (Piano) Keys to Quarantine

 For all levels of students, I encourage and work on improvising and composing.
 I believe this creativity helps supplement music theory and creates an aural understanding of the material.
 For more advanced pupils that are working through the piano repertoire I would recommend shorter works from the different performance periods.
 In this stage, I try to cultivate a greater musical understanding in music theory, history, mechanism, nuance, and emotion.
 When the student is ready, they will gradually pursue larger works that excite and inspire them.

 Sign up by calling me at 269-267-3664, emailing me at firstname.lastname@example.org, or completing the contact form on this website.
+I offer free trial lessons or meet and greets to help you make this important decision!

 If you would like to read more about my teaching policies and practices for piano and guitar lessons, as well as my rates, please see my studio policy.
 Read below or go to my testimonials page to hear what my current students and their parents have to say about my teaching.